Berkeley Divinity School at Yale: Worship

 Daily corporate worship at Berkeley occurs in the Chapel of St. Luke in the Berkeley Center on St. Ronan Street.
 This is officially the fourth Chapel of St. Luke (the previous ones being in Middletown, and two iterations on Sachem Street in New Haven).
 Worship generally conforms to the 1979 Book of Common Prayer, the Book of Common Prayer of the Episcopal Church.
 Worship alternates between Rite I (traditional language), Rite II (modern language), and the "Berkeley Office."
-Berkeley has had a long history of liturgical development which began during the incumbency of The Very Rev. William Palmer Ladd, dean and liturgist, who authored the Prayer Book Interleaves in 1941.
+Berkeley has had a long history of liturgical development which began during the incumbency of the Very Rev. William Palmer Ladd, dean and liturgist, who authored the Prayer Book Interleaves in 1941.

-In term-time, Morning Prayer and Holy Eucharist are celebrated Monday through Friday at 7:30 AM.
-Evening Prayer is read on Monday and Thursdays (5:30 PM and 5:45 PM, respectively).
-An evening "Community Eucharist" is celebrated Wednesdays at 6:00 PM in Yale Divinity School's Marquand Chapel with the Berkeley Chapel Choir.
+In term-time, Morning Prayer and Holy Eucharist are celebrated Monday through Friday at 7:30 a.m.
+Evening Prayer is read on Monday and Thursdays (5:30 p.m. and 5:45 p.m., respectively).
+An evening "Community Eucharist" is celebrated Wednesdays at 6:00 p.m. in Yale Divinity School's Marquand Chapel with the Berkeley Chapel Choir.